4 Ignored Muscles You Should Train For a Symmetrical Physique

 4. QuadricepsThis one is a bit tricky, since it depends on whether you do any sports or not.
 Soccer players usually have over-developed quads for example, so if you fall into that category you can ignore this post.

 But I'll take a guess that you're just a random guy/girl training in the gym.
 Most of the leg exercises you perform, including squats, deadlifts and lunges train the quads, hamstrings, and glutes.
 But the back side of the leg takes most of the load from the front.

 That's really the case due to the nature of the movements, which elicit more power from those combined muscle groups in the back.
 So it's very easy to get disproportionately larger hamstrings than quads.
 If that is the case with you, adding some leg presses and leg extensions can be very helpful.

 Another thing you can do is use different variations of squats, including the front squat, sissy squat and pistol squats.
 All of these variations activate the quads more than the standard barbell squat.

 The four muscles groups we discussed are a very common issue due to the nature of training in the gym and common genetic traits.
-Hopefully this article will point you to the right direction and help you create an even better physique in the upcoming weeks to come.
+Hopefully, this article will point you in the right direction and help you create an even better physique in the upcoming weeks to come.